zsabin/kairos-aggregators/README.md

 # KairosDB Aggregators
 This project provides custom aggregators for KairosDB.
 See https://kairosdb.github.io/docs/build/html/kairosdevelopment/Aggregators_and_GroupBys.html for installation instructions.

-## Partition Aggregator
+## Score Aggregator
-Partitions the data according to a set of thresholds.
-Each data point is mapped to a value between 0 and n where n is the number of thresholds.
+Scores the data based on a set of thresholds.
+Each data point will be mapped to a value between 0 and n where n is the number of thresholds.

 Parameters:
-* `order`: the order by which partition values are assigned.
+* `order`: the order by which scores are assigned.
 Either `ascending` or `descending`.
-* `thresholds`: an unordered list of thresholds
+* `thresholds`: a set of thresholds
     * `value`: the threshold value
     * `boundary`: determines how to compare against values equal to the threshold value.
 One of either `superior` or `inferior`.
     Values equal to the threshold value are greater than thresholds with inferior boundaries and less than thresholds with superior boundaries.